Browse by . . .

 Bidlo

 Mike Bidlo creates emblems of the postmodern museum, like his turning Marcel Duchamp into bathroom wallpaper, alongside Tom Merrick's inflatable green dinosaur and Céleste Boursier-Mougenot's bird house.
-Do these look any different, now that MOMA has bought P.S.
+Do these look any different, now that MoMA has bought P.S.
 1 lock, stock, and toilet?

 Can art, as Dave Hickey demands, still "civilize us"?
 The enormous futon that Klaus Biesenbach and Wendall Walker call Volume, SHoP's manic sculpture garden by the name of Dunescape, and "Around 1984" with its look at the 1980s do their best, but Barbara Kruger wittily refuses to try.